 Ensuring Corporate Misconduct: How Liability Insurance Undermines Shareholder Litigation

-Baker, Tom and Griffith, Sean J., "Ensuring Corporate Misconduct: How Liability Insurance Undermines Shareholder Litigation" (2010).
-Faculty Scholarship at Penn Law.
-2737.
+Baker, Tom and Griffith, Sean, "Ensuring Corporate Misconduct: How Liability Insurance Undermines Shareholder Litigation" (2010).
+Books.
+3.